Stanko/Stanko.github.io/_posts/2019-08-16-xiaomi-airdots-review.md

 Long story short - sound is bad.
 I don't like strong bass, but these earphones have no bass at all.
 Mid and high are acceptable, but lack of bass is really bad.
 I never thought I'll have to turn on “Bass Booster” equalizer preset, but I had to.
 Bass boosting eq makes them barely usable, but sound is still far from perfect.

-Additionally Google Music on iOS has no equalizer setting nor it uses the system one.
+Additionally Google Music on iOS has no equalizer setting nor does it use the system one.
 That makes Google Music with these earphones unusable for me.

 ## Fit

 They are pretty light and sit comfortable in my ear.
-If I use them for a longer period of time, they can a little uncomfortable, but this is more of a personal feel.
+If I use them for a longer period of time, they can get a little uncomfortable, but this is more of a personal feel.
 I don't like in-ear earphones, and this happens to me with almost any in-ear ones.

-To me they they are discrete enough and look good.
+To me they are discrete enough and look good.

 ## Conclusion